-One particular area that gets looked at closely today is noise performance and dynamic range.
-There are two problems with looking at these two areas of picture performance.
+One particular area that gets looked at closely these days is noise performance and dynamic range.
+There are two significant issues with looking at these two particular areas of picture performance.
 The first is that they are subjective.
-The second is that to measure them, particularly if you are comparing with other camera models, it must be done in absolutely perfectly controlled conditions, and they must be the exactly the same each and every time.
+The second is that to measure them, particularly if you are comparing them with other camera models, it must be done in absolutely perfectly controlled conditions, and they must be the exactly the same each and every time.
 Even more importantly you must compare each to a definitive baseline, and not deviate from it.

-Even so, if you tested this way your own individual benchmark of what constitutes usable dynamic range or acceptable noise will still differ from someone else’s.
-If you have a defined baseline under very controlled conditions you might be able to say whether one camera clearly has more noise than another for example, but you would still have to be comparing like with like.
+Even so, if you tested this way then your own individual benchmark of what constitutes usable dynamic range or acceptable noise will still differ from someone else’s.
+If you have a defined baseline under very controlled conditions you might be able to say whether one camera clearly has more noise than another for example, but you would still have to make sure you really are comparing like with like.

 For example there is no point comparing a M43 sensor camera noise performance to an ARRI ALEXA LF.
 It would be a pointless exercise because even basic physics says that the ARRI would have less noise than a camera with a much smaller sensor (assuming there are the same number of photo sites).

 This brings us nicely onto the subject of raw files.
 Sometimes it gets reported that a particular camera is much more noisy in raw than it is with its native recording.
-There is a huge problem with a statement like this, and that is the fact that it effectively falls under a well known retort “It doesn’t take Einstein to work out why.”
+There is a huge problem with a statement like this, and that is the fact that it effectively falls under a well known retort, “It doesn’t take Einstein to figure out why.”

 Raw is raw.
-It is generally considered to be untouched image data from the sensor (there’s a big issue with that statement too).
-Let’s go with the idea that raw files are generally as untouched as possible.
+It is generally considered to be untouched image data from the sensor - although there’s generally a big issue with that statement too.
+But let’s go with the idea that raw files are generally as untouched as possible.
 The best way to put it, as a colleague of mine suggested, is that they are images that have not been debayered.

 What raw files never have applied to them, unlike the usual compressed images that you might find in MP4, AVC, or even ProRes format, is noise reduction.
-Therefore it stands to reason that the raw files will be noisier than in-camera processed images.
-This is important because it can lead to a false idea of other aspects such as dynamic range.
-An image that was considered acceptable when recorded in-camera is now deemed to have less dynamic range in raw.
+Therefore it stands to reason that the raw files will generally always be noisier than in-camera processed and compressed images.
+This is important to realise because it can lead to a false idea of other technical aspects such as dynamic range.
+An image that was considered acceptable when it was recorded in-camera with processing is now deemed to have less dynamic range in raw due to noise.
 This is of course physically impossible because it's the same camera, with exactly the same base noise performance whether it has recorded in raw or not.